Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Insurance is paying for replacement

-• You absolutely need maximum warranty coverage
+• You need maximum warranty coverage

 • You plan to keep the vehicle 10+ more years

-Choose a REBUILT Engine When:
+Consider a REBUILT Engine When:

 • Your vehicle is worth $15,000 - $25,000